astr0n0mer/digital-garden/pages/YTerMusic.md

 -
 - Review
 	- Setting up auth using browser cookies is too much work
-		- Log out of your account on music.youtube.com, then log in. logseq.order-list-type:: number
+		- Log out of your account on https://music.youtube.com, then log in. logseq.order-list-type:: number
-		- Now refresh the page, open the Network tab and copy the `Cookie` and `User-Agent` headers into `ytermusic`'s headers.txt file logseq.order-list-type:: number
+		- Now open the Network tab, refresh the page and copy the `Cookie` and `User-Agent` headers into `ytermusic`'s headers.txt file logseq.order-list-type:: number